MinchinWeb/openttd-wmdot/ReadMe.txt

     in love with years ago and to bursh up on my programming skills at the same time.

--- Requirements ---------------------------------------------------------------
-WmDOT requires OpenTTD version 1.0 or better.
-This is available as a free
-    download from OpenTTD.org
-As dependances, WmDOT also requires:
-    - SuperLib, v.6 ('SuperLib-6.tar')
-    - Binary Heap, v.1 ('Queue.BinaryHeap-1.tar')

--- Installation ---------------------------------------------------------------
-The easiest (and recommended) way to install WmDOT is use OpenTTD's 'Check
-    Online Content' inferface.
-Search for 'WmDOT.'
-If you have not already installed the required libraries, OpenTTD will prompt you to download them at the same time.
-This also makes it very easy for me to provide updates.
-Manual installation can be accomplished by putting the 'WmDOT.4.tar' file you
-    downloaded in the  '..\OpenTTD\ai'  folder.
-If you are manually installing, the libraries mentioned above need to be in the '..\OpenTTD\ai\library' folder.

-Once installed, WmDOT can be selected through 'AI Settings' on OpenTTD's main
-    interface.
-Alternately, WmDOT can be launched manually in-game by bringing up the console (press the key to the right of the '1', usually the '~' key;
-    press the same key to close the console) and typing 'start_ai wmdot'.

 -- What WmDOT Does ------------------------------------------------------------
 WmDOT is non-competitive.
 At the present time, it just builds out your highway
     network.
 It has no revenue source.